-The vendor ID TNC_VENDORID_ANY (0xfffffff) and the subtype TNC_SUBTYPE_ANY (0xff) are reserved as wild cards as described in section 3.8.1.
+The vendor ID TNC\VENDORID\ANY (0xfffffff) and the subtype TNC\SUBTYPE\ANY (0xff) are reserved as wild cards as described in section 3.9.1.
 An IMV MUST NOT send messages whose message type includes one of these reserved values.
+When long message types are employed, these values are not the largest possible ones.
+Still, the same values are used as wild cards.

-TNC Clients and TNC Servers MUST properly deliver messages with any message type (as described in section 2.9.4).
+TNC Clients and TNC Servers MUST properly deliver messages with any message type that does not include a wild card (as described in section 2.9.4 and 3.9.1).

-3.4.2.8 Message Type List
+3.5.2.8 Message Type List

-The TNC_MessageTypeList type represents a list of message types.
-Its exact representation is platform-specific, but will typically be a pointer or reference to an array of TNC MessageTypes.
+The TNC\MessageTypeList type represents a list of message types.
+The exact representation of this type is platform-specific, but it will typically be a pointer or reference to an array of TNC MessageTypes.

-3.4.2.9 Vendor ID
+3.5.2.9 Vendor ID

-The TNC_VendorID type represents a 24-bit vendor ID as described in section 3.2.3.
-It is represented as a TNC_UInt32, but only values from 0 to 16777215 (0xffffff) are valid.
-This type is used when forming and parsing message types.
+The TNC\VendorID type represents a vendor ID as described in section 3.2.3.
+This type may be used when forming and parsing message types.
 For a full description of vendor IDs, see section 3.2.3.

-The message type TNC_VENDORID_ANY (0xffffff) is reserved as a wild card as described in section 3.8.1.
+The message type TNC\VENDORID\ANY (0xffffff) is reserved as a wild card as described in section 3.9.1.
 IMVs may request messages with this vendor ID to indicate that they want to receive messages whose message type includes any vendor ID.
 However, an IMV MUST NOT send messages whose message type includes this reserved value and a TNCS MUST NOT deliver such messages.
+When long message types are employed, this value is not the largest possible one.
+Still, the same value is used as a wild card.